Vivekkumar5829/PRACTICE-/README.md

 # PRACTICE-
-- All the resources used from @kunal Kushwaha DSA playlist.
+- Most the resources used are from @kunal Kushwaha DSA playlist.